VGLoic/aws-exploration/README.md

 I'll try to add this to my new task definition and push this so see if it works directly.

+So it failed, I am apparently missing the `logs:CreateLogGroup` policy.
+Let's take a look.

+I added this policy to my `ecsTaskExecutionRole`, as I understand, it should be this role (that is given to the task) that should have this policy, so that's why I put it on the `ecsTaskExecutionRole`.

+And now it works fine, I can see the logs.
+Okay that's good!

 ## Development

 This repository uses the [rust language](https://www.rust-lang.org/), make sure to have it installed before going further.
 Installation instructions can be found [here](https://www.rust-lang.org/tools/install).